TURKEY

 DETAILS

-Your journey to the tiny alpine village of Olgunlar will begin in Istanbul—which, like Georgia’s capital, Tbilisi, is one of our all-time favorite cities in the world.
-You’d be remiss not to spend a day or two exploring Istanbul either on the front or tail end of the trip, or both.
-And arriving Istanbul at least one day early will likely be necessary as you’ll need to catch an early morning domestic flight to Erzurum, in the eastern part of the country, which is where the trip officially begins.
+Your journey to the tiny alpine village of Yaylalar will begin in Istanbul—one of our all-time favorite cities in the world.
+If you haven’t been, you’d be remiss not to spend a day or two exploring the city on the front or tail end of the trip, or both.
+In fact, arriving Istanbul at least one day early will likely be necessary as the domestic flight you’ll need to catch to Erzurum, where the trip officially begins, departs early in the morning.

 Filling days in Istanbul is easy, whether it’s ticking off must-see sights like the Hagia Sofia, Blue Mosque, Basilica Cistern, Galata Tower, and famous bazaars (the Grand Bazaar and Spice Bazaar), or simply wandering the cobblestone streets of the centuries-old (now vibrant and trendy) neighborhoods that make up Beyoğlu.
 We also have a great hotel and couple of must-hit restaurant recommendations for those interested!